19hours/sg-statutes/Acts/Companies Act.md

 ### Recording of resolutions passed by written means

-184F\.—(1) Where a resolution of a private company is passed by written means, the company shall cause a record of the resolution, and the indication of each member’s agreement (or agreement on his behalf) to it, to be entered in a book in the same way as minutes of proceedings of a general meeting of the company.
+184F\.—(1) Where a resolution of a private company or an unlisted public company is passed by written means, the company shall cause a record of the resolution, and the indication of each member’s agreement (or agreement on his behalf) to it, to be entered in a book in the same way as minutes of proceedings of a general meeting of the company.

 [8/2003]

+[Act 36 of 2014 wef 03/01/2016]

 (2) Non-compliance with subsection (1) shall not render the resolution invalid.